wavemotion-dave/StellaDS/README.md

   * Fix for bumper bash right bumper position so it now shows correctly.
   * Improved GI Joe Cobra Strike snake graphics so it's much closer to the way a real TIA chip would draw it.
   * Fix for Labyrinth (AR) graphical glitches at top/bottom of walls.
-  * Fix initial difficulty switch settings so startup for games like Asteroids works correctly.
+  * Improved difficulty switch handling so startup values for games like Asteroids works correctly.
+  * Improved RIOT timer emulation - Acid Drop, Panda Chase, Zoo Fun and a few other PAL roms now work.
   * TBD

 V7.8 : 30-Nov-2024 by Dave Bernazzani (wavemotion)